 Corporate tax in Slovenia

 The tax base is the profit after tax return.
-The tax is levied on an annual basis and currently stands at 17%.
+The tax is levied on an annual basis and currently stands at 19%.
 The taxable person shall pay advance tax in the current year in monthly or quarterly installments in proportion to the amount of the tax base after the last tax return.
 The tax relief reduces the tax base and tax liability.

-Personal income tax
+Personal income tax in Slovenia

 Employers must also pay the employees’ contributions for health and injury at work, contributions for pensions and disability insurances, contributions for parenthood and employment.
 The employer pays 22.10% (calculated in accordance to the employee’s wage) for these contributions, while from the employee’s wage is withdrawn an amount of 16,10%.